acetheultimate/java/xHotSpot/README.md

 # xHotSpot
-Windows platform application to create hotspot.
+Java application to create hotspot on Windows Operating System.